arduino/docs-content/content/arduino-cloud/07.api/01.api-overview/api-overview.md

 client.start()
 ```

-For more information, visit the [Connecting to Arduino IoT Cloud using MicroPython](/arduino-cloud/getting-started/iot-cloud-micropython) guide.
+For more information, visit the [Connecting to Arduino Cloud using MicroPython](/arduino-cloud/getting-started/iot-cloud-micropython) guide.

 ### Python

-The [Arduino IoT Cloud Python Client](https://github.com/arduino/arduino-iot-cloud-py) can also be used with regular python, and is very similar to how you connect using MicroPython, with a few adjustments.
+The [Arduino Cloud Python Client](https://github.com/arduino/arduino-iot-cloud-py) can also be used with regular python, and is very similar to how you connect using MicroPython, with a few adjustments.

 To find out more about how to connect using Python, you can refer to the Python section of the [Manual Device Configuration](/arduino-cloud/getting-started/manual-device#python) guide.

 ## Backward Compatibility Policy

-Public Arduino IoT Cloud APIs are exposing versioned endpoints and are committed to preserving compatibility with the following policies in place:
+Public Arduino Cloud APIs are exposing versioned endpoints and are committed to preserving compatibility with the following policies in place:
 - When making a breaking change to the API signature or behavior, we will expose a new version of the endpoint.
 - If we are making a change that is backward compatible with the existing version, we won't change the endpoint version.
 - When introducing a new version of the API, we will preserve the previous version as deprecated for a reasonable amount of time to allow client migrations.